 Riding Solo Through New York

 There are few films where solo actors can really pull off a compelling and engaging spectacle.
 Castaway (Tom Hanks) instantly springs to mind and is an exemplary example of this done well.
 If done properly, films with primarily solo acting can build nuanced rapport and emotional connections between the audience and the protagonist.

-You’d have to say that Will Smith steps up to the task, he’s dynamic, real and portrays the loneliness and heartbreak of his solo mission well.
-What is his purpose?
+You’d have to say that Will Smith steps up to the task.
+He’s dynamic, real and portrays the loneliness and heartbreak of his solo mission well.
+What is its purpose?
 His direction?
 What is the point in trying to find a vaccine if there is no one to cure?
 We ask the same questions as he does.
-The ways in which he sustains himself and maintains his sanity are well portrayed and the recklessness he is prone to keeps the suspense high as he engages with the Darkseekers in a series of thrilling action sequences.
+The ways in which he sustains himself and maintains his sanity are well portrayed, and the recklessness he is prone to keeps the suspense high as he engages with the Darkseekers in a series of thrilling action sequences.